明系魔法吟唱之3.1 -- 我的Claude规则文件分享

 Overview

-A multi-tenant backend service built with http4s (Scala 3 / cats-effect).
+Linewise API is a multi-tenant backend service built with http4s (Scala 3 / cats-effect).
 It provides document management, AI-powered features (embeddings, RAG), video SOP generation, and real-time communication capabilities.

 Refactoring Philosophy